zeth-owen/SinCity-Design/README.md

 # SinCity Media

 SinCity Media is a web application designed to showcase and manage creative templates for various digital projects.
-Users can explore, search, and view details of templates, as well as, other designers contributing their own creations.
+Users can explore, search, and view details of templates, as well as other designers contributing their own creations.

 ### Designers

 - **Zeth Thomas**

 ## Features